golo-lang/golo-netbeans/README.md

 golo-netbeans
 =============

-Netbeans module to support the Golo language
+NetBeans module to support the Golo language